niccy266/RPN-calculator/README.md

 This is a calculator that takes inputs in RPN - Reverse Polish Notation.

 When an operator is read, it will operate on the top two numbers on the stack and push the result back onto the stack.
-For example, if you want to add 1 and 2, the instruction would be: "1 2 +".
+E.g. if you want to add 1 and 2, the instruction would be: "1 2 +".
 If there are not enough operands an error will be raised.

 Accepted operators are + - * / and %.
 Operators can be repeated until the stack is reduced to 1 item by adding an ! like so: +! -! *! /! %!